 Lessons to learn

 As in anything in life, there are lessons to be learned from her struggle.
 No one in my family will ever truly understand why she reverted back to her previous way of eating.
 Especially when her body was healing.
 After her first bought of cancer in 2010, she was told that she was cancer free.
-But she didn’t change her lifestyle to detoxify her body and keep the cancer from returning.
-Instead, she reverted back to a diet of McDonalds, Pepsi and other junk filled foods every day.
-Even though the rest of the family was prompting her to eat real whole foods, she chose to eat the very foods that contributed to the cancer in the first place.
-I believe that she used food to comfort herself and to relieve stress.
+But she didn’t change her lifestyle to detoxify her body and keep cancer from returning.
+Instead, she reverted back to a diet of McDonald’s, Pepsi, and other junk-filled foods every day.
+Even though the rest of the family was prompting her to eat real whole foods, she chose to eat the very foods that contributed to cancer in the first place.
+I believe that she used food to comfort herself and also to relieve stress.

 Get rid of toxins

 You must also find a way to remove the toxins from your body.
-Regular exercise that will move your lymphatic system.
-Bentonite clay baths or foot soaks, coffee enemas and diet will all help your body to process out the lifetime of toxins as they are released from your fat cells and organs.
-Cleaning the liver with milk thistle and boosting glutathione levels with alpha lipoic acid and n-acetyl-cysteine can help support the body and it’s ability to heal naturally.
+This is a great way to fight the war against disease!
+Regular exercise will move your lymphatic system.
+Bentonite clay baths or foot soaks, coffee enemas, and diet will all help your body to process out the lifetime of toxins as they are released from your fat cells and organs.
+Cleaning the liver with milk thistle and boosting glutathione levels with alpha lipoic acid and n-acetyl-cysteine can help support the body and its ability to heal naturally.